 ZooLights at Lincoln Park Zoo

 This spectacular holiday lights display transforms Chicago’s free Lincoln Park Zoo into a breathtaking winter wonderland on select dates from Nov.
 29 through Jan.
 5, 2020.
 During ZooLights, more than two million twinkling lights illuminate the zoo grounds, including larger-than-life animal designs and light shows set to music.
 Holiday crafts and activities, and, of course, sweet treats, round out the fun.
-Be sure to swing by the Helen Brach Primate House for a visit with Santa Claus, take a ride on the Lionel Train Adventure through the snowy birch forest, or go ice skating past ponies and goats at the rink at Farm-in-the-Zoo.
+Be sure to swing by the Helen Brach Primate House for a visit with Santa Claus and take a ride on the Lionel Train Adventure through the snowy birch forest.

 Christmas Around the World & Holidays of Light